jtescher/jtescher.github.io/_posts/2014-03-23-how-to-set-up-a-rails-4-1-app-on-aws-with-elastic-beanstalk-and-postgresql.md

       port: <%= ENV['RDS_PORT'] %>

 ## Configuring secrets.yml
-By default Rails now how a secrets.yml file and your production keys and settings should be set as environment variables there.
+By default Rails knows how a secrets.yml file and your production keys and settings should be set as environment variables there.
 The default environment only requires a SECRET_KEY_BASE variable to be defined, so let's add that to your environment.
 First run:

     $ bundle exec rake secret
     5387fca6a0a69d945bb57e8be5bce3a119292216dfc95b270275c518641aa3e8db14a5ead261b1d50332a92ed860c544ef24356100ccb391507b1c5b8d46f39b

 Then go to [console.aws.amazon.com/elasticbeanstalk/home](https://console.aws.amazon.com/elasticbeanstalk/home) and in blog-env on the left under configuration click on the cog next to 'Software Configuration'.
 At the bottom, enter SECRET_KEY_BASE on the left and the output of `rake secret` on the right.

-After you save it should look like this:
+After you save, it should look like this:

 ![Elastic Beanstalk Environment Variable Config](https://jtescher.github.io/assets/how-to-set-up-a-rails-4-1-app-on-aws-with-elastic-beanstalk-and-postgresql/env-var-config.png)